This is how it happened … an English family move to France, part 13. Before-and-after photos.

 One of the spare rooms.
 Those huge cupboards (there is another at the other side of the room) were full of old photos, newspaper cuttings, vases, copper pots, spiders, mice, and dust.

-another spare room.
+another master bedroom.
 Those beds are called “lits bateaux” and, traditionally, were in the living room where it was warm.
-There are three of them in the property, two of which we found abandoned there and the third one we bought for a song years ago.
+There are three of them in the property, two of which we found abandoned there and the third one we bought for a song.
 One can still get them very cheaply in poor condition; renovated ones tend to be pricey.
 They are too bulky for most houses, so they don’t sell well.

 The upper stair well – very difficult to know what to do with it because it is such “dead” space; but we hung plants there and some day we’ll get the roof light lead-lighted with stained glass.